 Component Overview

-The Resolution Server stores the IP address of each Base Station along with a unique identifier for that station and allows the iOS application to ask for the IP address of a Base Station.
+The Resolution Server stores the IP address of each Base Station, along with a unique identifier for that station, and allows the iOS application to ask for the IP address of a Base Station.
 The server will run as a background daemon on a computer with a domain name or a static IP address.
 It will use port number 8128.
 The IP address and identifier of the Base Stations are stored in a SQLite database.
 The server itself will be written in Python 2.7.
 It will be written in a few classes.
 The Finder classes will handle the SQLite database.
 The Server class will handle connections.

 Phase Overview